Analysis | How the Vikings shook off key personnel losses to remain contenders in the NFC North

-“We always try to map it out for three years, but sometimes, the third year is a little iffy,” Spielman said in an interview, before adding: “You need to know what the domino effect [is] with that.”
+“We always try to map it out for three years, but sometimes the third year is a little iffy,” Spielman said.
+“You need to know what the domino effect [is] with that.”

-For the Vikings, the domino effect would take a toll on the defense — a unit that under Coach Mike Zimmer has allowed 21.4 points per game or less for six consecutive years, and was forced to undergo several personnel changes since the end of last season.
+For the Vikings, the domino effect took a toll on the defense — a unit that under Coach Mike Zimmer has allowed 21.4 points per game or fewer for six consecutive years but that was forced to undergo several personnel changes since the end of last season.

 “This is the biggest turnover on the defensive side since I’ve been here,” Spielman said.

 Like so many playoff teams, the Vikings were a victim of their own success.
-They posted a 57-38-1 record over the past six years and made three trips to the playoffs.
-But at the end of the 2019 season, the Vikings had seven defensive starters making $10 million a year or more, and Spielman understood that Minnesota would have to lose some of its top defenders.
+They were 57-38-1 over the past six years and made three trips to the playoffs.
+But at the end of the 2019 season, seven of their defensive starters were making $10 million per year or more, and Spielman understood he would lose some of his top defenders.

 “We knew what was coming this season,” Spielman said.
 “We knew the one thing we wanted to do is keep our core group together.”

-The work Spielman has done in keeping that core group together and therefore keeping the Vikings competitive — including the recent trade with the Jacksonville Jaguars for star edge rusher Yannick Ngakoue — could make him one of the front-runners for NFL Executive of the Year.
+The work Spielman has done in keeping that core group together and therefore keeping the Vikings competitive — including the recent trade with the Jacksonville Jaguars for star edge rusher Yannick Ngakoue — could make him a front-runner for NFL executive of the year honors.

 It began with saying goodbye to several key contributors.
 Defensive end Everson Griffen, defensive tackle Linval Joseph and cornerback Xavier Rhodes were cut.
-The Vikings couldn’t afford cornerback Trae Waynes, who got $14 million a year from the Cincinnati Bengals.
-Mackensie Alexander also left for the Bengals, leaving the Vikings down their top three corners.
+The Vikings couldn’t afford cornerback Trae Waynes, who got $14 million per year from Cincinnati.
+Mackensie Alexander also left for the Bengals, leaving the Vikings down their top three cornerbacks.

 “A lot of the defense had been together for almost six years,” Spielman said.
 “We knew that that was where the turnover was going to have to happen.
 But we were able to keep a lot of the core guys like Harrison Smith, Anthony Harris, Eric Kendricks and Anthony Barr.
 And we have a lot of young guys who we drafted last year.”